joshuamacpherson/nfl-management-system/README.md

-# School project using OOP principles
+# Football Management System using OOP

 Program with a menu that reads CSV files containing team data, player data, coach data and game data and formats them